zvxzdx/runeforge-wiki-ru/posting-guide.md

 Make sure you checked the following:

 - You selected the correct page, this can also mean that the path would be longer:
-(examples: /texture-landing/maya/*your name*), if there are categories already, you can select the fitting folder on the left side of the window aswell!
+(examples: /texture/maya/*your name*), if there are categories already, you can select the fitting folder on the left side of the window aswell!
 - make sure the choosen name is not yet used, otherways you will enter the edit mode of that page
 - if you are unsure what to do, don't hesitate to ask before you click, we are always here to help and this is also easy to understand once you've done it!

 ## Step 2
 Selecting the right Editor!
-Since we are using Github, we need all pages in **Markdown**, don't use the Visual editor or any other option.
+Since we are using Github, we need all pages in **Markdown**, don't use the Visual editor!
+You can also select a template!

 Once you selected "markdown", the editor will open including a new settings window.
 This window contains of:
 - The title